}

 Text analysis:

-A new feature of the updated C&S is that we provide an analysis of each instrument listed on C&S using advances in natural language processing (NLP) and machine learning (ML).
+A new feature of the updated C&S is that we provide an analysis of each policy listed on C&S using advances in natural language processing (NLP) and machine learning (ML).
 This provides novel insights into the contents and characteristics of all instruments in the database.

-First, we use a variation of Latent Dirichlet Allocation (LDA) to accurately categorize instruments in terms of their relative focus on: Environmental, Social, and Governance (ESG) priorities; the sectors of economic activity in which businesses operate; Sustainable Development Goals (SDGs) since their inception in 2015, and the Global Reporting Initiative’s Taxonomy since 2012.
+First, we use a variation of Latent Dirichlet Allocation (LDA) to accurately categorize policy in terms of their relative focus on: Environmental, Social, and Governance (ESG) priorities; the sectors of economic activity in which businesses operate; Sustainable Development Goals (SDGs) since their inception in 2015, and the Global Reporting Initiative’s Taxonomy since 2012.

 A note on terminology:

-By ‘instrument’ we include both disclosure requirements (i.e., instruments, mandatory or voluntary, that require, encourage and/or support organizations to report on their non-financial or sustainability performance) as well as the broader suite of corporate sustainability policy initiatives and resources.
+By ‘policy’ we include both disclosure requirements (i.e., instruments, mandatory or voluntary, that require, encourage and/or support organizations to report on their non-financial or sustainability performance) as well as the broader suite of corporate sustainability policy initiatives and resources.
 This includes all guidelines and legislation pertaining to “corporate responsibility”, “corporate social responsibility”, “environment, social, governance”, “ESG”, “materiality”, “non-financial materiality”, “shared value” and “social value”.
 Crucially, it excludes broader notions of labour-related governance policies, such as “industrial relations”, “labour reforms” and “labour regulation”.